barmassimo/Angular-Drum-Machine/README.md

 # Angular-Drum-Machine

 A drum machine entirely made in HTML5, AngularJS and Foundation.

 A little fun without server side logic.

 Composed by a classic, 16 step pattern grid with percussive wav samples, and an 8 bit style, lo-fi synth driven by 2 oscillators.

+_NEW: MIDI support on Chrome!_

 [Live demo!](http://www.massimobarbieri.it/AngularDrumMachine)